Its-Yayo/its-yayo.github.io/about.md

 - Arch Linux (Not mounted yet)
 - Ubuntu 23.04

 Also, I have my iPhone 7 Plus and my Nothing Ear (Stick), as well as my Xiaomi Smart Band 7.
+I'm earning for some hardware hacking tools like a HakCat Wifi Nugget or the Flipper Zero :)

 ## Hobbies
 I'm a geek guy, usually I like normal but sometimes weird stuff lol.
 Let's list a few of 'em: